Important information about the program and this agreement

 - For example, if you spend $100, you will earn $1.50 in Cash Back rewards, which is equal to 150 points.

 - 3% Cash Back rewards total for each $1 spent on purchases in your highest spend category each billing cycle (1.5% additional Cash Back rewards on top of the 1.5% Cash Back rewards earned on each purchase).
 This equates to $0.03 in total Cash Back rewards, which is equal to 3 points, for each $1 spent.
 You may see “3X” in marketing materials to refer to the 3% Cash Back rewards total you earn for each $1 spent in these categories.
+To be eligible to earn 3% Cash Back rewards in your highest spend category, you must have made at least two consecutive on-time minimum payments on your Account.
+New accounts will earn only the base 1.5% Cash Back rewards on all purchases until this payment history requirement is met.
+The additional 1.5% Cash Back rewards for the highest spend category will begin in the billing cycle following the second consecutive on-time minimum payment.

 - For example, if you spend $100 on purchases in your highest spend category, you will earn $3 in Cash Back rewards ($1.50 in Cash Back rewards for the base 1.5% earned on all purchases, plus an additional $1.50 in Cash Back rewards because your purchases were in these categories). $3 in Cash Back rewards is equal to 300 points.